dyadav4/Cryptocurrency-prediction-/README.md

 Association rules: There can be established definite correlation between various factors and prices of the cryptocurrencies.
 This means the data can be analysed for frequent if-then relationships using the criteria of support and confidence to identify the most important relationships.
-This eventually leads to predict blockchain behaviour.
+This eventually leads to predict blockchain behaviour.</p>

-4. Data Preparation
+<h2>4.
+Data Preparation</h2>
-Our Data Set consists of date wise data, while online references used a 24-hour data,taken from Coin Exchange and Crypto download.
+<p>Our Data Set consists of date wise data, while online references used a 24-hour data,taken from
+Coin Exchange and Crypto download.
 We leveraged these features in developing a binary and a ternary classification algorithm, to predict the sign change in the Bitcoin price, based on daily data points.
 Both the algorithms take a manually created label depicting two classes in case of